Shree Ganeshay Namah

 - owing to

-Some special and exceptional uses of important prepositions
+Some special and exceptional uses of prepositions circa, amid vs amidst, in to vs into, on to vs onto

 *Explanation of the preposition Circa—